 An appropriate legal basis in accordance with the regulations as in force at present has to be behind every processing of your data.
 This basis may constitute your consent to data processing or other legal provisions allowing for such actions set forth in Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (referred to as GDPR) or various national legislation, such as acts or resolutions.

 We may process your data for a number of purposes, such as:

-- you can make your data available to us by sending an e-mail.
+you can make your data available to us by sending an e-mail.
 Then we process your data on the basis of your consent which you automatically grant when sending your data (e.g. your e-mail address) to us.
 Your consent is voluntary – you may retract it at any time.
-In such case we shall delete all the information you provided, as long as you have note become our customer.
+In such a case, we shall delete all the information you provided, as long as you have not become our customer.

-According to the law we can transfer your data to subcontracted processors such as: the post operator, accounting firm, internet services provider or those service subcontractors specified in your agreement.
+According to the law we can transfer your data to subcontracted processors such as: the post operator, accounting firm, internet services provider or subcontractors .
 We are also obliged to make your data available to entities authorised pursuant to other provisions of law (such as the courts or enforcement bodies).
-The data will only be made available if such entities submit a request on the matter, indicating the legal basis pursuant to which such a request is justified.
+The data will only be made available if such entities submit a request on the matter, indicating the legal basis pursuant to which such a request is justified..

 We do not foresee transferring your data to third countries or international organisations, that is outside of the European Union economic area.
 Pursuant to GDPR, in the European Union all member states provide the same level of protection for your data.
 For the Polish language version of GDPR see: http://eur-lex.europa.eu/legal-content/PL/TXT/?uri=OJ:L:2016:119:TOC